 The most reliable method of identifying a gun is by the correct measurement of the key parameters of the gun.
 The clear presentation of this data will assist experts in this field of research, as they have access to a vast amount of documentation from gun founders, proof firing authorities, arms dealers and shipyards.
 They also maintain large databases containing the known dimensions, patterns and proportions of many hundreds of guns which have been measured in detail.

 Given the material from which the piece is made, the length, the bore, the markings, the weight and the design (or photographs), it should be possible to accurately identify any gun.
 It is very seldom that all this information is available, but more information that is available, the easier and more accurately the piece can be identified.

-1. Never has to much information been provided on a gun requiring identification.
+- 1. Never has too much information been provided on a gun requiring identification.

 Archaeologists tend to measure artefacts from extremity to extremity, this does not help in the identification of a cannon.
 Some experts differ in their proffered measurement, but the most common useful length of a piece is from behind the base ring to the muzzle face.
 This is the manner in which designers and users of the pieces recognised specific guns and is the format available in old documentation.
 In the case of mortars, the entire length from muzzle to the rear of the trunnions is measured.

 It can be very difficult to obtain accurate measurement of the diameters of a cannon.
 The ideal solution is to use a large calliper or vernier in order to ensure accuracy.
 Such large measuring instruments are rare, with the result that an alternative method of measuring is required.
 Any attempt to hold a tape measure or ruler across the top of the piece and then sighting down the sides to measure the diameter is far to inaccurate.